 As a result, the external parts of the plant are tended during the day, while the roots must be tended at night.
 Yaw also has a day/night fertility cycle, where the female parts of the plant are only open at night, and so labor-intensive hand pollination must occur during this time.

+Until recent history and the advent of the Middlelander industrial revolution, most Middlelander families were farming households, and so they evolved a sleep-wake cycle to accommodate these features of the yaw plant.
 While Outerlanders and Upperlanders sleep in one long stretch at night, Middlelanders traditionally sleep for two-hour stretches—a pair of stretches (four total hours) at night with one waking hour in between, then another stretch (two more hours) of sleep at midday, for a total of about six hours per day.
 These stretches are called “blocks” or “sleeps.”

 The start of the waking hour that happens between the two nightly “sleeps” is called “midnight” on Middlelander clocks, though it is actually three hours before sunrise and not literally the middle of the night.
 This hour is often used for socializing and sexual activity.